Data-Connexxus/.github/profile/HowItWorks.md

 - The DDL for the supported data technology that is needed is implemented
 - The data technologies data structure is seeded with data for the Synthetic Data Platform

-# Core Platform Activities
+# Core Platform Activities - Data Powered
-Overall the platform design is focused on a series of automatic methods that provide very specific capabilities that can be invoked in a variety of ways.
+Overall, the platform design is focused on a series of automatic methods that provide very specific capabilities that can be invoked in a variety of ways.

 ## Supporting Activities